 There are no specific provisions covering redundancies/layoffs in the enacted labour laws.

 Procedural requirements

 There are no specific provisions covering redundancies/layoffs in the enacted labour laws.
-Employees must be provided with at least one month's notice (see Question 15 and Question 19) and the appropriate severance payment).
+Employees must be provided with at least one month's notice and the appropriate severance payment (see Question 20).

 Redundancy/layoff pay